 The second floor is split between a fashionable cosmetic shop selling local cosmetics, a liquor corner with a sake tasting bar, a huge collection of Hiroshima Carp baseball goods, and wait… another tourism counter.

-This counter was unstaffed when I visited, but to their credit, on the top shelf of the brochures, they had labeled an entire English section.
+This counter was unstaffed when I visited, but to their credit, on the top shelf of the brochures, they had labeled an entire English section of interesting things to in the Hiroshima area.
 I helped myself to a brochure about cycling the Setouchi Shimanami highway and a few others.

 Alas, these five larger antenna shops in Ginza also left us wanting for English speaking help.
 Though a couple of them had English brochures, none had English speaking staff on hand, at least any who were easily identifiable.
 Undeterred, I decided to press on, hopping on the Ginza line train a few stops to Mitsukoshi-mae Station, where a few more antenna shops were clustered.